 TIBCO Spotfire provides executive dashboards, data analytics, data visualization and KPI push to mobile devices.
 It complements existing business intelligence and reporting tools, while midsize organizations can use dashboards and analytics tools.
 It keeps the total cost of ownership low by allowing users to build once and publish to thousands of users over internet or intranet, as a PDF or as MS PowerPoint reports.
 It can be deployed either in cloud or on-premise.

-Spotfire allows users to define KPIs and send alerts to iPhone/Android phones.
-This enables teams to collaborate on mobile devices, while management can get timely insights and manage by exception.
+Spotfire allows users to define KPIs and send alerts to iPhone or Android phones.
+This enables teams to collaborate on mobile devices, while management can get timely information and manage by exception.

-TIBCO Spotfire is an enterprise-ready, business intelligence and analytics solution with deep technical roots.
-Spotfire features native connectivity to any and all databases (including big-data tools) and to applications such as CRM, ERP, Excel and MS Access.
-It has native connectivity to R Project for advanced statistical analytics, automation services to automate sending PDF/MS PowerPoint reports and a comprehensive API and software development kit for technologically savvy.
-Available for deployment on-premise or Web-based, it also boasts ease of use and intuitive, stylish dashboards.
+TIBCO Spotfire is an enterprise-ready, business intelligence and analytics solution with technical roots.
+It provides connectivity to databases including big-data tools and applications such as CRM, ERP, Excel and MS Access.
+It also provides native connectivity to R Project for advanced statistical analytics, automation services to automate sending PDF/MS PowerPoint reports and an API and software development kit.

 Andrea from Cerved Group Spa